Athletic program information

-The Emergency Response and Evacuation Plan establishes policies and procedures that will be employed when there exists the potential for an emergency condition, such as severe weather; an emergency situation has or is occurring; or in any situation where it is necessary and beneficial for the operations of MSU to be conducted out of a single location.
+The Emergency Action and Evacuation Plans establish policies and procedures that will be employed when there exists the potential for an emergency condition, such as severe weather; an emergency situation has or is occurring; or in any situation where it is necessary and beneficial for the operations of MSU to be conducted out of a single location.
 In order to ensure the various plans at MSU will work in an emergency situation, MSU participates in drills and exercises that include campus personnel as well as local, county, and state public safety agencies.

 The University has several procedures in place to communicate with faculty, staff, students and media regarding any emergency on campus and has established an emergency mass notification system, known as “Missouri State Alert”, on the Springfield and West Plains campuses.
-Complete details about the Emergency Response Plan and the Missouri State Alert System are available from the Director, University Safety, 636 East Elm, Missouri State University, 417-836-5509 or can be found at the following web address: www.missouristate.edu/safety/emergency-response-plans.htm.
+Complete details about the Emergency Action Plans and the Missouri State Alert System are available from the Director, University Safety, 636 East Elm, Missouri State University, 417-836-5509 or can be found at the following web address: www.missouristate.edu/safety/emergency-action-plans.htm.

 Missing person policy